timescale/docs/use-timescale/query-data/advanced-analytic-queries.md

 part of the range.
 This is often called gap filling, and usually involves an operation to record a null value for any missing data.

-In this example, we use trading data that includes a `time` timestamp, the `asset_code` being traded, the `price` of the asset, and the `volume` of the asset being traded.
+In this example, the trading data that includes a `time` timestamp, the `asset_code` being traded, the `price` of the asset, and the `volume` of the asset being traded is used.

 Create a query for the volume of the asset 'TIMS' being traded every day for the month of September: